oauth-wg/draft-ietf-oauth-status-list/draft-looker-oauth-jwt-cwt-status-list.md

 2. The complete byte array is compressed using gZIP {{RFC1952}}.

-## Status List in JSON Format and Processing Requirements {#jwt-status-list-claim-format}

-The following rules apply to validating the "status_list" (status list) claim

-1. The claim value MUST be a valid JSON object.

-2. The claim value object MUST contain a "bits" (bit size) member with an numeric value that represents the number of bits per Referenced Token in the Status List ("lst") of the Status List JWT.
-The allowed values for "bits" are 1,2,4 and 8.

-3. The claim value object MUST contain a "lst" (list) member with a string value that represents the status values for all the tokens it conveys statuses for.
-The value MUST be computed as the base64url-encoded result of the algorithm described in [](#status-list-base-encoding).
+3. The result of the gZIP compression is then base64url-encoded, as defined in Section 2 of {{RFC7515}}.

-## Example Status List with 1-Bit Status Values
+### Example Status List with 1-Bit Status Values

 In this example, the Status List is used as a revocation list.
 It only requires the Status Types "VALID" and "INVALID"; therefore a "bits" of 1 is sufficient.